What is a K-3 Visa?

 The State Department’s visa filing fee is currently $265, usually paid at the interview.
 It’s important to review specific instructions regarding time and place of payment, included in the embassy’s correspondence, which may vary depending the applicant’s home country.

 The interview is usually scheduled about 4–6 weeks from the date of the correspondence from the embassy.
 The applicant should receive a decision the same day or shortly thereafter.
 If the consular officer needs additional evidence, they will request for it to be submitted directly to the U.S. consulate.
 Upon approval of the K-3 visa, the spouse may then travel to the United States.

-If you’re pursuing a marriage-based green card instead, Boundless can help you get ready for your green card interview and respond to government questions.
+If you’re pursuing a marriage-based green card instead, Boundless can help you get ready for your green card interview.
 Learn more, or check your eligibility for a marriage-based green card with no obligation.

 The final step of this process is to travel to the United States on the approved K-3 visa.
 Although K-3 visa holders may apply for employment authorization upon arrival to the United States, they are not eligible to work until they receive approval of the work permit application, which typically takes about four months.